Student Government Association

 PURPOSE OF THE BYLAWS

 The Bylaws will be the working rules of the Cape Fear Community College Student Government Association.
 Neither these Bylaws nor any subsequent amendments or additions shall be in conflict with the Student Government Association constitution.
-The Executive Board and Student Senate are empowered to rule on this and all other issues of constitutionality.
+The Executive Council and Student Senate are empowered to rule on this and all other issues of constitutionality.

 - The Executive Council shall act as a liaison between the Student Government Association, the student body, administration, and all elements of the college community.